peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 * <code>[explicit operator uint(PeterO.Numbers.EDecimal)](#explicit_operator_uint_PeterO_Numbers_EDecimal)</code> - Converts an arbitrary-precision decimal number to a 32-bit signed integer if it can fit in a 32-bit signed integer after converting it to an integer by discarding its fractional part.
 * <code>[explicit operator ulong(PeterO.Numbers.EDecimal)](#explicit_operator_ulong_PeterO_Numbers_EDecimal)</code> - Converts an arbitrary-precision decimal number to a 64-bit unsigned integer if it can fit in a 64-bit unsigned integer after converting it to an integer by discarding its fractional part.
 * <code>[explicit operator ushort(PeterO.Numbers.EDecimal)](#explicit_operator_ushort_PeterO_Numbers_EDecimal)</code> - Converts an arbitrary-precision decimal number to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer after converting it to an integer by discarding its fractional part.
+* <code>[ExpM1(PeterO.Numbers.EContext)](#ExpM1_PeterO_Numbers_EContext)</code> - Finds e (the base of natural logarithms) raised to the power of this object's value, and subtracts the result by 1 and returns the final result, in a way that avoids loss of precision if the true result is very close to 0.
 * <code>[Exponent](#Exponent)</code> - Gets this object's exponent.
 * <code>[FromBoolean(bool)](#FromBoolean_bool)</code> - Converts a boolean value (true or false) to an arbitrary-precision decimal number.
 * <code>[FromByte(byte)](#FromByte_byte)</code> - Converts a byte (from 0 to 255) to an arbitrary-precision decimal number.